cthulhustig/autojimmy/README.md

 #### Install libcairo on Windows
 On Windows, libcairo can be installed using the package manager that comes with MSYS2.
-1. Follow the instructions here to install MSYS2 https://www.msys2.org/
+1. Follow the instructions here to install MSYS2 https://www.msys2.org/.
+When prompted to choose an install location, it's recommended to use the default of `c:\msys64`
-> [!NOTE]
-> It's recommended to install MSYS2 in the default location of `c:\msys64`
 2. Once the installer has completed it should launch a MSYS2 command prompt.
 If it doesn't happen, or you already have MSYS2 installed, you can launch one from the Windows Start Menu.

-> [!NOTE]
-> MSYS2 adds multiple command prompt entries to the Start Menu, each for a different compiler.
+   Note: MSYS2 adds multiple command prompt entries to the Start Menu, each for a different compiler.
 It doesn't which you use to run the following command.
-3. Run the following command from the MSYS2 command prompt to install libcairo:
+3. Run the following command from the MSYS2 command prompt:
    ```
    pacman -S mingw-w64-x86_64-cairo
    ```